-In the folklore of American neighborhoods, the Back Bay stands with New York's Park Avenue and San Francisco's Nob Hill as a symbol of propriety and high social standing.
-Before the 1850s it really was a bay, a tidal flat that formed the south bank of a distended Charles River.
+In the roster of famous American neighborhoods, the Back Bay stands with New York's Park Avenue and San Francisco's Nob Hill as a symbol of propriety and high social standing.
+Before the 1850s it truly was a bay, a tidal flat that formed the south bank of a distended Charles River.
 The filling in of land along the isthmus that joined Boston to the mainland (the Neck) began in 1850, and resulted in the creation of the South End.

 THE GREAT AMERICAN VACATION

 Eager to explore the U.S.?
 Our trip finder will help you find the perfect destination.More